Living in Bondage: Breaking Free: Plot

-Investigative journalist and blogger Uzoma (David Jones) grows suspicious of notable billionaires associated with mysterious murders, particularly after his sister and her daughter Kosi die in mysterious circumstances, and pays Andy a visit in search of answers.
+Investigative journalist and blogger Uzoma grows suspicious of notable billionaires associated with mysterious murders, particularly after his sister and her daughter Kosi die in mysterious circumstances, and pays Andy a visit in search of answers.
 Having experienced cultism himself, Andy unsuccessfully tries to warn his son after Uzoma informs him of Nnamdi's existence to save him from The Six before time runs out.
-Richard eventually initiates Nnamdi, but fails to persuade Andy back into the fold after the latter refuses.
-Nnamdi later regrets joining The Six, especially after falling for Kelly (Munachi Abii) whom he meets at Obinna's wedding when the latter remarries seven months after his wife's death.
+Richard eventually initiates Nnamdi, but fails to persuade Andy back into the fold.
+Nnamdi later regrets joining The Six, especially after falling for Kelly, whom he meets at Obinna's wedding when the latter remarries seven months after his wife's death.
 Richard and Omego have commanded him to present her as a sacrifice, and Nnamdi is torn between appeasing the cult and sparing Kelly's life.

-Toby visits the depressed Nnamdi to get to the bottom of the latter's melancholy demeanor and passes the night at his place, but Richard possesses Nnamdi, commanding him to stab his sleeping cousin instead of Kelly.
-Unable to resist, Nnamdi resorts to stabbing himself instead and is rushed to hospital where he survives and reconciles with his biological father Andy whom he had previously rejected.
+Toby visits the depressed Nnamdi to get to the bottom of the latter's melancholy demeanour and passes the night at his place, but Richard possesses Nnamdi, commanding him to stab his sleeping cousin instead of Kelly.
+Unable to resist, Nnamdi resorts to stabbing himself instead and is rushed to the hospital, where he survives and reconciles with his biological father Andy, whom he had previously rejected.
 Members of The Six are arrested after a recording Obinna sent Uzoma before his suicide is used as evidence.
-However, Richard is able to dodge indictment, and is seen on his private jet before the ending credits roll.
+However, Richard is able to escape, and is seen on his private jet before the ending credits roll.